 Screaming Frog Custom Extractions: A Guide to Extracting Crawl Data

 Screaming Frog is a powerful SEO tool that has many features for search engine optimization.
-One of the lesser-known features, Screaming Frog Custom Extractions, allows you to easily extract data from your crawls.
+One of the lesser-known features, Screaming Frog Custom Extractions, allows you to extract data from your crawls easily.
 This blog post will discuss how Screaming Frog Custom Extraction works and why it can help improve your SEO efforts!

 Websites have a ton of helpful information—most times, it’s too laborious or complicated to visit every page on a website to copy product data, metadata, title tags, anchor text into a spreadsheet.
 Here is where Screaming Frog comes to the rescue with custom data extractions to automate the process.
 Custom extractions are a form of web scraping, web harvesting, or web data extraction used to scrape and extract data from websites, giving the ability to store it locally on your computer.

 The Screaming Frog SEO Spider software is a website crawler that improves onsite SEO by extracting and analyzing your website’s data using a graphical user interface (GUI).

 What are custom extractions?

 Custom extractions are a set of Screaming Frogs SEO spider functions to extract explicit information from web pages.
 These extractions help optimize your site for Technical SEO, including search results, gather essential data on your copy, and help locate and fix errors.

 How is Data Extraction done?

 The process of data extraction involves pulling the required data on your website using a Screaming Frog web spider.
 The information is saved within Screaming Frog’s memory, giving you the option to export your scanned results to Excel or Google Sheets for further review.